SARRA-cropmodels/SARRA-O/README.md

 ## Documentation

+The following documentation resources are available for reference:

+- User Manual [[FR, v7](./docs/FR-Petit_manuel_SARRA-O_V7.pdf)/[EN, v8](./docs/EN-SARRA-O_manual_V8.pdf)]: Provides detailed instructions on using SARRA-O and its various features.

-You can find comprehensive documentation of the software [at this address](https://github.com/SARRA-cropmodels/SARRA-O/blob/main/docs/Petit_manuel_SARRA-O_V7.pdf). ⚠️ Note, this is the documentation for the previous version, although most of the information is there, some points may differ from the current version of the software.
+⚠️ Note, this is the documentation for the previous version, although most of the information is there, some points may differ from the current version of the software.

 ## Contribution and Support